PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 The Spyder IDE looks like the following.
 To the left hand side is the Script Editor which is similar to Notepad.

-To the bottom right there is an IpPython console.
+To the bottom right there is an IPython console.
 Below this in the status bar there is details about the Python environment.
 In this case the Python environment shows as ```conda: spyder (Python 3.11.0)```.
 The Python environments is called ```spyder``` and Python environments created by conda and mamba are identical, the only difference is in the package manager used to create the environment.

 To the top right are 4 tabs Help, Variable Explorer, Plot and Files: